Film watched: Laserblast

 - Sanity Slippage: Mike dressing as Capt.
 Janeway.
 Although s/he saves the S.O.L., s/he indulges herself with some "Proud Mary" afterward, Tina Turner-style.

 - Series Fauxnale: At this point, Comedy Central had canceled their run and they weren't sure about their future so they set this up to be a Series Finale.
-Fortunately, the Sci-Fi Network (now SyFy) rescued it from cancellation and gave it three more seasons.
+Fortunately, The Sci-Fi Channel swept in and gave it three more seasons.

-- The final scenes with Dr. Forrester were a parody of 2001: A Space Odyssey
+- The final scenes with Dr. Forrester are a parody of 2001: A Space Odyssey.

-- Star Trek: MONAD, Mike & the 'Bots falling into Trek mode when they take control of the Satellite of Love.
-Plus Servo imitating Scotty when he saves the satellite from falling into the atmosphere.
+- Star Trek: MONAD, Mike & the 'Bots falling into Trek mode when they take control of the Satellite of Love, and Servo imitating Scotty when he saves the satellite from falling into the atmosphere.

 - A shot of a beach ball at a pool party leads to a joke about Rover.